Arts and Culture

 TEDxJacksonville — created in the spirit of TED

-'s mission of ideas worth spreading — programs events year-round with an annual live, local, and thought-provoking conference.
-Their goal is to open minds with inspiring ideas.
+'s mission of ideas worth spreading — programs events year-round with an annual live, local and thought-provoking conference.
+The goals: opening minds and inspiring ideas.

 Gate River Run